LEDBrain/add-project-on-labeled/README.md

 # add-project-on-labeled

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+> A GitHub App built with [Probot](https://github.com/probot/probot) that adds PRs with the "dependencies" label to the fitting project.

 ## Setup